-- Place it in a ventilated container such as a paper bag.
+- Discard disposable mask.
+If re-using a disposable mask, place it in a ventilated container such as a paper bag.
 Do not use a Ziplock bag since it does not allow moisture to escape.
 Ensure the container is labeled with your name and date of last use.

 - Clean hands with alcohol-based sanitizer or soap and water.

 - Let the mask sit for at least 72 hours before re-using it.
 Never share masks with someone else.

 - Discard the mask if it becomes soiled or wet.
 Place the mask in a plastic bag and dispose of it in a regular trash bin.

 - Proper use of a face mask is detailed in this video.

 - Be vigilant to not touch your mask.

 - Fit snugly but comfortably against the side of the face

 - Be secured with ties or ear loops

 - Be able to be laundered and machine dried without damage or change to shape